NikolaosGazis/Fuzzy-Logic-Traffic-Controller/README.md

 Traffic Light Pairs: A pair system is implemented to simulate the alternative switching characteristic of traffic lights at intersection.
 The application alternate pairs of red and green lights, enabling one pair to show up in the colorful way while another remains painted.

 Simulation Visualizations: The program gives visual representations of green light time distributions among multiple simulations using histograms.

+## Logic Applied
+The simulation follows the logic a pair of two traffic lights can be green at the same tim while the other pair is red, the pairs are based on the mirrored geographical (west-east/north-south) location.

 ## Usage